satoyos/Shuffle100_Swift/Readme.md

 RubyMotion version of this app is in [App Store](https://itunes.apple.com/jp/app/bai-shou-dumi-shangge/id857819404?mt=8) , supports playing the game, by singing verses at random.

 You can watch Demo video at [this page](https://vimeo.com/88511077).
-(Now, we are migrationg the app from RubyMotion to Swift in this repository.)
+(Now, we are migrating the app from RubyMotion to Swift in this repository.)

 Some settings are available;